HoangTienDinh/google-keep-react-firebase/README.md

 # Things I've added
-- start of create-react-app, npx create-react-app <name of app>
+- start of create-react-app, npx create-react-app 'name of app'd
-- npm install firebase to connect DB
+- npm install firebase to connect DB  https://firebase.google.com/docs/web/setup?authuser=0#node.js-apps
+- find config information in your </> webap in firebase, under the Firebase SDK snippet options
+- for react apps and .env files, make sure they start with REACT_APP_